wghost/UPKUtils/doc/UPKUtils_Readme.txt

     DeserializeAll
 -----------------------------------------------------------------------------------------------------------------

-This program is used to batch-deserialization of package Export Objects.
+The program performs batch-deserialization of all Export Objects inside a specified package.

 Usage:
 DeserializeAll UnpackedResourceFile.upk [NameMask]